toksaitov/auca-judge/Readme.md

 * `docker-compose up [-d]`: to start all services

-* `docker-compose exec auca-judge-queue npm run gulp`: to import sample data from the `problems` directory to the service database
+* `docker-compose exec auca-judge-queue sh -c "cd /auca-judge-back && npm run gulp"`: to import sample data from the `problems` directory to the service database

 * `docker-compose scale auca-judge-queue=<number of instances>`: to start a specific number of instances of the *auca-judge-queue* and spread them across